Mary Anderson (inventor): Invention (windshield wipers)

-In a visit to New York City in the winter of 1902, Anderson sat in a trolley car on a frosty day.
+In 1903, it rarely occurred to anyone that rain on a moving vehicle’s windshield was a problem that could be eliminated.
+It was something drivers simply accepted and dealt with in their own ways, usually by stopping every once in a while and manually scraping off the windshield moisture that was causing them to see poorly while they were driving.
+Mary Anderson changed all of that with her invention of the windshield wiper, an idea that leapt into her mind as she traveled from Alabama to New York City.

+Around 1900, it is said that Anderson came into a large inheritance from an aunt.
+Eager to make exciting use of the money, she took a trip to New York City during the thick of winter in 1903.
+During her trip, Anderson had a hard time seeing the sights because of harsh weather.
+Her driver even had a hard time seeing clearly too.
+In order to see, her driver drove with both windows open and would wipe down the snow and ice off the windshields with his hands.
+Anderson decided this method could be improved.
+In 1902, she visited to New York City in the winter.
+Anderson sat in a trolley car on a frosty day.
 Anderson observed that the trolley car driver struggled to see past the windows because of the falling sleet.
+Every few minutes, the driver had to reach through an opening in the glass to wipe the snow off the windshield.
 The trolley car’s front window was designed for bad-weather visibility, but its multi-pane windshield system worked very poorly.
-Therefore, to clear the sights, the driver needed to open the window, lean out of the vehicle, or stop the car to go outside in order to wipe the windscreen with his hands.
+Therefore, to clear the sights, the driver needed to open the window, lean out of the vehicle, or stop the car to go outside in order to wipe the windscreen with his or her hands.
+Anderson observed the agitated and uncomfortable behavior of the vehicle’s cold driver, who had to rely on all sorts of tricks like sticking his head out of the window, stopping the vehicle to clean the windshield in order to see where he was driving.
 Anderson, who was not an engineer but an entrepreneur, identified the problem and its opportunity.
 She envisioned a windshield wiper blade that the trolley driver could operate from the inside.
 At that time, it rarely occurred to anyone else to eliminate the problem.
 It was something drivers simply accepted and dealt with.